C++ IO and Formatting

 | Locale-independent | Yes | Mixed | Yes (default) |

-For full coverage of format specifiers, custom formatters, and number/string conversions, see C++ Strings and Text § 5.
+- Full format specifier coverage, custom formatters, conversions → C++ Strings and Text § 5.